justeattakeaway/pie/apps/pie-docs/src/components/modal/overview/overview.md

 {% contentPageImage {
     src: "../../../assets/img/components/modal/overview/narrow-size-75-percent.png",
-    alt: "A modal with 75% width on a mobile screen.",
+    alt: "A Modal with 75% width on a mobile screen.",
     width: 336
 } %}